TheCatKing02/LifeSeries/README.md

 - `/lifeseries chooseSeries` - Opens the series select GUI (Life Series mod on client-side required).
 - `/lifeseries setSeries <series>` - Changes the Series, only works if no series has been selected
   - `/lifeseries setSeries <series> confirm` - Changes the Series, can override the current series
+- `/lifeseries disable` - Disabled the entire life series mod.
+- `/lifeseries enable` - Enables the entire life series mod if it has been disabled.
 </details>

 <details open>